 An access point is a type of hardware, such as a wireless router, that acts as a connection portal for other devices in the network.
-Another definition pertains to the access point as a standalone device that serves as a link between routers and local area networks (LANs) to enable device connections.
+Another definition pertains to an access point as a standalone device that serves as a link between routers and local area networks (LANs) to enable device connections.

 Think of an access point as an airport.
 An airport houses the branches of global airlines that fly their passengers to several locations around the world.
 In other words, the airport serves as a gateway for people to reach other destination countries.